 Former University Research Lecturer in Chronobiology and Sleep

-The aims of our research are to elucidate the links between light exposure, circadian processes, sleep and emotions, to understand the function of timed light and sleep for mental well-being, and to define how such insight can be used for therapeutic interventions and application in LED lighting designs and architecture.
-We are developing experimental approaches aimed at identifying objective markers predicting the effects of light on perceptual and emotional processing.
+The aims of our research are to elucidate the links between light exposure, circadian processes, sleep and emotions, to understand the function of timed light and sleep for mental well-being, and to define how such insight can be used for therapeutic interventions, application in LED lighting designs and architecture.